 Waimea Inlet is a special place, loved by many people, and home to a wide array of living organisms, some rare and threatened, others international migrants.
 The Waimea Inlet Coordination Group (made up of representatives from a range of organisations and groups) was set up to promote the restoration and protection of this special place.

-This plan will act as a guide to fulfilling the hopes and aspirations in the Waimea Inlet Management Strategy (2010).
-We applaud the efforts already being made, and are now wanting to take the next step by securing commitment from individuals, groups and organisations who want to make the strategy’s objectives and outcomes become reality.
+The Action Plan acts as a guide to fulfilling the hopes and aspirations in the Waimea Inlet Management Strategy (2010).
+We applaud the efforts already being made, and are now taking the next step by securing commitment from individuals, groups and organisations who want to make the strategy’s objectives and outcomes become reality.